CodderPrince/CGPA_Calculator/README.md

 2. ✅ Install it on your Android device
 3. ➕ Tap **"Add Semester"** to begin
 4. 📚 Enter subject credits and select grades
-5. 📊 Your GPA and CGPA will be calculated automatically
+5. 📊 Your Current CGPA and Overall CGPA will be calculated automatically
 6. 🖨️ Tap **"Export to PDF"** for a colorful document you can share or print

 ---